-It is used to reduce the average time to access data from the main memory.
+Cache memory is used to reduce the average time to access data from the Main memory.
 The cache is a smaller and faster memory which stores copies of the data from frequently used main memory locations.
-Most CPUs have different independent caches, including instruction and data.
+There are various different independent caches in a CPU, which stored instruction and data.

 When the processor needs to read or write a location in main memory, it first checks for a corresponding entry in the cache.

-- If the processor finds that the memory location is in the cache, a cache hit has occurred and data is read from chache
+- If the processor finds that the memory location is in the cache, a cache hit has occurred and data is read from cache

 - If the processor does not find the memory location in the cache, a cache miss has occurred.
 For a cache miss, the cache allocates a new entry and copies in data from main memory, then the request is fulfilled from the contents of the cache.